nailuj05/blog/blog-src/Advent of Code 2024.md

 Using Perl here was really fun.
 I have never used it before.
 It feels like pythons older brother.
 The easy file I/O, list and hash map handling made it a great fit for this task as well.
 I would also like to explore Perls regex capabilities in a future task.

+**Day 02 - Go**

+I haven't really used go, except for a short time a few years back.
+Following a recommendation of a friend I wanted to try it out again.
+To be honest using Go on today's challenge was not a great experience, I am not sure how much of that is to blame on me though - there are a few caveats where I don't see the benefit (yet?).
+Slices referencing their source array instead of copying was off-putting in particular.
+I don't see how this isn't a big source of nasty or annoying bugs, but that might boil down to a skill issue after all.

+This won't be the last time using Go, and I am looking forward to fully exploring the language and getting my hands dirty with it.